WatiBenj/Blockchain_Ajtai_Hash/README.md

    - Hash of the block (AjtaiHash(Previous Hash + Merkle Root + Nonce))
    - Timestamp (date + time)
    - Name of the miner

-- **Transaction.java**

-   A transaction can simply be expressed as the set of the next fields :

-   - Identifier
-   - Name of the sender
-   - Name of the receiver
-   - Amount

 - **Miner.java**